Doctrinally Sound and Intellectually Stimulating Start Your Journey

 Sermon and teaching preparation require deep focus and uninterrupted blocks of time.
 Don't allow this vital task to be constantly interrupted by phone calls, emails, or casual meetings.
 Let your team know when your “study hours” are protected.

-Acts 6:4 provides a model: “But we will give ourselves continually to prayer and to the ministry of the word.”
-Delegation isn’t about avoiding work—it’s about making space for what God has called you to focus on most.
+"But we will give ourselves continually to prayer and to the ministry of the word." — Acts 6:4

 Learn to Say “No” with Grace